 Be familiar with and follow MSU Extension/4-H Medication Administration Policy and Procedures.
 For quick-relief emergency medications such as epi-pens and inhalers, youth 12 and older should carry these medications on their person.
-If younger participants require them, an Active Gold Volunteer or staff member must provide documentation of completing a first aid and anaphylaxis/epi-pen course.
+If younger participants require them, an Active Gold Volunteer or staff member must be first aid/CPR certified.